danh91/tdd-angular2/README.md

 # Setup

 Our setup aims to be quick and simple.
+Although, there are sample tests included, this repo does not teach how to write efficient tests.
+The goal of this repo is to introduce an easy test environment for Angular2.
 Feel free to add any other dependencies you wish.
 Simply follow either of these two instructions and you will be ready to write tests in no time!

 ## A- Automatic Setup